John Darling Sr.: Establishment of flour milling in Adelaide

-Politics
+Political career

 Darling became involved in politics by March 1870.
 With Patrick "Paddy" Coglin, he was elected for the House of Assembly seat of the West Adelaide district.
 That parliament lasted little more than a year.
 Darling did not stand for re-election, choosing instead to travel overseas on business.

 But he was re-elected from West Adelaide, serving from 21 June 1876 to 15 April 1878.
 In 1878 he was returned for the Yatala, but retired in 1880.
 He did not re-enter Parliament till May 1885, after winning the seat of Stanley.

 In May 1887 he was elected as a representative of the Northern District in the Legislative Council.
 For ten years he continued to be elected to the Upper House.
-In June 1885, he accepted the portfolio of Commissioner of Public Works in Sir John Downer's Ministry, but he retired from Government in October of the same year.
+In June 1885, he accepted the portfolio of Commissioner of Public Workss in Sir John Downer's ministry, and he retired from government in October of the same year.

 "He played a useful and an honorable part in the politics of the State, and he was remembered as a prudent, sagacious legislator.
 He held his opinions strongly, and was not swayed from his convictions by the desire for applause or popularity. ...
 He knew his mind, and did not waver, doing solid, conscientious work, supporting in particular the interests of the agriculturists, with whose requirements he made himself thoroughly conversant.
 His sound judgment and the wide knowledge he had gained of South Australia as a leading man of business, earned him the respect and confidence both of his legislative colleagues and the public.
 It has well been said that though he was not a frequent speaker in Parliament, his utterances' always carried weight. ...
 On Select Committees and Royal Commissions he did a great deal of quiet and unostentatious work, which has since benefited the country.
 The Commission on coal contracts and wharfingering, it may be mentioned, were appointed on his initiative."